Deterministic entanglement swapping in a superconducting circuit

-Each qubit is dispersively coupled to its own readout resonator for individual state detection.
-All the readout resonators are connected to a common transmission line for multiplexed readout of all qubits.
-The high-fidelity and quantum non-demolition single-shot readout of the state for each qubit is enabled by an impedance-transformed Josephson parametric amplifier.
-The readout fidelities for the ground states of $Q_{1}$, $Q_{2}$, $Q_{3}$, and $Q_{4}$ are about $0.975$, $0.975$, $0.961$, and $0.979$, while those for their excited states are about $0.927$, $0.925$, $0.919$, and $0.822$, respectively.

-{\bf Acknowledgments:} We thank Haohua Wang at Zhejiang University for technical support. {\bf Funding: }This work was supported by the National Natural Science Foundation of China (Grant No. 11674060, No. 11874114, and No. 11875108), and the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB28000000).
+We thank Haohua Wang at Zhejiang University for technical support.
+This work was supported by the National Natural Science Foundation of China (Grants No. 11674060, No. 11874114, and No. 11875108), and the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB28000000).

-{\bf Contributions:} S.-B.Z. conceived the experiment.
-W.N., Z.-B.Y., and K.X. performed the experiment and analyzed the data with the assistance of X.-J.H. and P.-R.H.
-H.L. and D.Z. provided the Josephson parametric amplifier.
-H.D. fabricated the device.
-S.-B.Z., Z.-B.Y., and K.X. wrote the manuscript with feedbacks from all authors. {\bf Competing interests:} The authors declare that they have no competing interests. {\bf Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
-Additional data related to this paper may be requested from the authors.